mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 **NOTE:** In early 2025, we will release a UI-based tool for migrating your workloads from Serverless instances to Dedicated clusters.
 This tool will ensure correct migration with little downtime.
 You won't need to change connection strings.

-To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/). **NOTE:** Manually doing the migration can cause downtime and workload disruption.
+To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/). **NOTE:** Manual migration can cause downtime and workload disruption.

 ### Post-Autoconversion Migration Procedure